ARC: Art & Research Collaboration

 The ARC programme is open to artists, critics, curators and those engaging with art in other roles.
 ARC students and graduates have developed projects exploring how art intersects with many different fields of enquiry, including archaeology, architecture, biology, computing, craft, dance, design, education, engineering, environmental science, fashion, fiction, history, geology, philosophy, publishing and theatre.
 Applicants who hold a Level 8 degree in a non-art discipline are welcome to submit project proposals.

-ARC students have full access to project-based studios, art production facilities and technical training workshops on the main IADT campus during term time, and can use the campus studios during the summer months.
+ARC students have full access to project-based studios, art production facilities and technical training workshops on the main IADT campus in Dun Laoghaire during term time, and can use the campus studios during the summer months.

 There are also occasional opportunities for ARC students to work with undergraduate students and contribute to the BA Art Programme in paid Tutor Demonstrator roles.